jaimetur/PhotoMigrator/README.md

 -rd, --remove-duplicates-before-fixing
        Remove Duplicates files in <TAKEOUT_FOLDER> before fixing them.
 -fd, --find-duplicates-in-folders <DUPLICATES_FOLDER(s)>
+       Execute the Script in Mode 'Find Duplicates' (All other steps will be skipped).
        Specify the Folder(s) where you want to find duplicates.
 If found any duplicates within the list of folders given, the file in the first folder will be kept and the others will me moved or deleted according to the flag '-da, --duplicates-action' -da, --duplicates-action ['list', 'move', 'remove']
+       Execute the Script in Mode 'Find Duplicates' (All other steps will be skipped).
        Specify what to do with duplicates files found.
 ----------------------------------------------------------------------------------------------------------------------------
 ```